At a Glance

 *Base Cost (cost per unit x program units) is provided to aid in program comparison only.

-As students act, direct, write, produce, and evaluate critical and creative efforts, they are challenged to examine the intersection of Christianity and the arts, as well as the impact of Christian faith on social justice, ethics, and community development.
-Theater arts majors leave APU equipped to produce dramatic communication that reflects both the highest artistic standards and a Christian worldview.
+As students direct, write, produce, design, manage, and evaluate critical and creative efforts, they are challenged to examine the intersection of Christianity and the arts, as well as the impact of theater on social justice, faith, education and community development.
+Theater arts majors leave APU equipped with the skills necessary to enter the marketplace; skills that reflect both the highest artistic standards and a Christian worldview.

 Is This Major Right for You?